lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 ### The Router

 The Router is responsible for managing scene transition.
-A Router can be a UINavigationController,  UITabController or a custom container ViewController.
+A Router can be a UINavigationController,  a UITabController or a custom container ViewController.
 From my point of view, a router is simply a Container ViewController which itself is a VIP stack.

-I will leave the details of router implementation to a future article.
+I will leave the details of router implementation to a future post.

 ### The UseCase

 The UseCase has one responsibility: execute the application business requirement.
-The only code that belongs in a UseCase is that which implements the application business rules.
+The only code that belongs in a UseCase is the code which implements the application business rules.
 The UseCase should not contain data conversion or external format validation - these are both the domain of the Presenter or the EntityManagers.

-The UseCase typically uses the EntityGateway to access the system state in the form of Entities, processes the Entities against the incoming parameters, and updates the system state via the EntityGateway.
+The UseCase uses the EntityGateway to access the EntityManagers.
+The UseCase then uses the  EntityManagers to access the system state in the form of Entities.
+It processes the Entities using the incoming parameters, and updates the system state via the EntityGateway.
 It may do this over the course of responding to more than one event.
-One event may cause the entities to be accessed and output in some order and the next event may select one of the entities and the UseCase will update it in some way.
+One event may cause the UseCase to access the Entities and output them in some order and the next event may select one of the entities and have the UseCase update it in some way.

 The results of executing the UseCase are passed as parameters to the UseCaseOutput protocol in a form known as the PresentationModel.

 Entities are never passed directly to the UseCaseOutput.
 PresentationModels are created from Entities, even when the Entity does not require much processing.
-The PresentationModel  contains only the data that is required for the output.
-The UseCase does not convert data for output - it does not know anything about the output format, localization or target view.
-Output via PresentationModels is kind of like logging without any descriptive text.
+The PresentationModel contains only the data which is required to create the output.
+The UseCase does not convert data for output - it does not know anything about the output format, localization or target views.
+Creating output via PresentationModels is kind of like logging without any descriptive text.

 A PresentationModel can be passed to the UseCaseOutput as a `struct`, as an `enum` or as simple scalars - whatever is most convenient.
 When a `struct` is used, a good practice is to initialize it by passing it the Entity.

-Data Conversion is performed by the Presenter and the EntityGateway.
-This allows the code in the UseCase to be free of conversion and data validation.
+Data Conversion is performed by the Presenter and the EntityManagers.
+This allows the code in the UseCase to be free of the responsibilities of conversion and data validation.

 The separation of the Entities in the UseCase from the PresentationModels used by the Presenter makes sure that the UseCase is decoupled from the Presenter, thus promoting a reduction of shared mutable state.
-This way the form of Entity can change without affecting the outer layers of the system.
+This allows the form of Entity to be changed without affecting the outer layers of the system.

  The UseCase has no direct dependencies - both the EntityGateway and the UseCaseOutput are protocols and are injected (by the Connector).

-When the number of use cases that a scene supports becomes large, the number of methods on a single output protocol becomes even larger.
+When the number of events that a scene supports becomes large, the number of methods on a single output protocol becomes even larger.
 It becomes really hard to tell at a glance which UseCaseOutput methods are used by what events.
 For this reason, it is a good practice to create one UseCaseOutput protocol for each event.
+The general UseCaseOutput protocol will extend all event specific UseCaseOutput protocols.
 Your code will be well organized when you place the implementation of each output protocol in its own extension.
 You can place reusable implementations in the general UseCaseOutput extension.

 #### UseCase Examples